spring-attic/spring-security-oauth/docs/tutorial.md

 {% highlight text %}
     mvn install
     cd samples/oauth(2)/sparklr
-    mvn tomcat:run
+    mvn tomcat7:run
 {% endhighlight %}

 Sparklr should be started on port 8080.
-Go ahead and browse to [http;//localhost:8080/sparklr](http;//localhost:8080/sparklr).
+Go ahead and browse to [http://localhost:8080/sparklr](http://localhost:8080/sparklr).
 Note the basic login page and the page that can be used to browse Marissa's photos.
 Logout to ensure Marissa's session is no longer valid.
 (Of course, the logout isn't mandatory; an active Sparklr session will simply bypass the step that prompts for Marissa's credentials before confirming authorization for Marissa's protected resources.)